Afischbacher/Nhl.Api/Nhl.Api/README.md

 ##### Summary

-Returns the NHL playoff bracket for the specified season year.
+Returns the NHL playoff bracket for the specified season year

 ##### Returns